-- Then add your meat to the grill, lowering the temperature to your desired heat.
+- Then add your meat to the grill body, lowering the temperature to your desired heat.
 For the best results, follow the Traeger meat temperature probe instructions as this will give you even better temperature control.

-If you want to smoke food perfectly, use a pellet smoker tube to convert your grill into a Traeger electric smoker to better infuse the smoke into the meat or choose.
+If you want to smoke food perfectly, use a pellet smoker tube to convert your grill into a Traeger electric smoker to better infuse the smoke into the meat or cheese.

 Just cram it full of pellets, light one end with a blowtorch or lighter, and set it on the grate in your Traeger.
 It will then burn for around 4 hours.
 Yup, smoking with a Traeger is really that easy.